Spring College To-Do List for Juniors

 1. Make a First Pass at a College List

-Whether you’ve been researching colleges since you were a ninth-grader or you’re at the beginning of your college search, spring of junior year is a good time to research colleges for your college list.
-Most counselors recommend creating a “balanced list” that includes some schools that are “reaches”, some that are “maybes”, and a few that are “good bets.”
+Whether you’ve been researching colleges since you were a freshman or you’re at the beginning of your college search, your junior year is a good time to research colleges for your college list.
+Most counselors recommend creating a “balanced list” that includes schools that are “reaches,” some that are “maybes,” and a few that are “good bets.”

 - "Maybes" are schools where your GPA, test scores, and class rank fall within the average range of the most recently admitted freshman class.

 - "Good bets" are schools where your GPA, test scores, and class rank are above the average range of the most recently admitted freshman class.

 Regardless of whether the colleges you are considering are reaches, maybes or good bets — make sure they are schools you'd be happy to attend and are colleges you and your family can afford.
 Don't forget to take financial aid into account when looking for affordable — or financially friendly — colleges.